 Explore it on Goodreads or Amazon.

-Other books by this author include Assassin's Apprentice
+Other books by this author which I have reviewed include Assassin's Apprentice

 Second in the Farseer Trilogy fantasy series that is part of the overall Realms of the Elderlings series and revolving around Fitz, the bastard assassin son of a dead prince.